Come to Daddy (song): Distinctions and awards

 The video is included on the Directors Label volume, The Work of Director Chris Cunningham.
 The video was also named the number one video of the 1990s by Pitchfork.
 The video won the Golden Nica (main award) in the Digital Musics category at the Prix Ars Electronica in 1999.

 Use in media

 "Come to Daddy" was used in the television series Master of None in a scene where Aziz Ansari's character Dev imagines himself as a parent to two bratty children.
 The song was also used at the end of the Joel Schumacher film 8mm.
 Earlier in the film, the music video is seen playing in the background on a television set.
 The song (and/or album) is mentioned in Frank Ocean's 2017 single "Provider" following the line "Stiff smile just like I'm Aphex Twin".

-The song was also featured in 2005 racing game Project Gotham Racing 3 as well as being featured in 2008 racing game MotorStorm: Pacific Rift.
+The song was also featured in 2005 racing game Project Gotham Racing 3 as well as being featured in 2008 racing game MotorStorm: Pacific Rift and in the video CKY2K.